CHILDCARE VOLUNTEERING EXPERIENCE

 To confirm your place on the program, we just require a deposit of USD $250.
 This is one of our most popular programs and does have limited numbers so to ensure you can get a placement confirmed, we suggest sending this deposit as soon as possible.
 Once we have received your deposit, your placement will be confirmed by email.
 If you haven't received that email in 48 hours, please check your spam or junk folder.

-We require your placement to be paid in full a couple of month before your arrival date.
+We require your placement to be paid in full 90 days before your arrival date.
 We can set you up with a weekly payment plan if you prefer - just contact our team to make that happen

 Throughout your project, you will have access to our award-winning team of coordinators.
 They are there to help you understand the Costa Rican culture and customs, to help you with arrangements, answer any questions and to ensure that you enjoy your time to its fullest.
 If at any time you have an issue in general or on your placement, you must speak to your coordinators immediately.
 In almost all cases, whatever the issue is, we will be able to get things resolved quickly and with minimum effect to your placement.